tanvirgh/SpringBoot-Oauth2-Angular-JWT/README.md

 * Clone project from github

-*create a mysql database with name cmedhealth;
+* Create a mysql database with name 'cmedhealth';

-* for sample data please run the sql dump file from project directorui.
+* For sample data please run the sql dump file from project directory.

 * Update the ./app/src/main/resources/application-dev.properties file -